sag7221/MechaCar_Statistical_Analysis/README.md

 ### Summary Statistics on Suspension Coils
 So for this I have created 2 visualizations. \
 \
-Visualization 1: Mean, Median, Variance and Std Deviation for the PSI column on the whole.
+**Visualization 1**: Mean, Median, Variance and Std Deviation for the PSI column on the whole.

 <img src="https://github.com/sag7221/MechaCar_Statistical_Analysis/blob/main/visualizations/summarize_info_PSI.png" width="550">

-Visualization 2: Mean, Median, Variance and Std Deviation of the pSI for each manufacturing lot type.
+**Visualization 2**: Mean, Median, Variance and Std Deviation of the pSI for each manufacturing lot type.
 <img src="https://github.com/sag7221/MechaCar_Statistical_Analysis/blob/main/visualizations/lot_summary_PSI.png" width="550">